PayPal’s Embedded Finance Vision: Michelle Gill reveals how cash flow lending is reshaping SMB access to capital

 The BNPL industry is still in its early days in the US.
 Heck notes that BNPL accounts for only about 2% of total payments and 5% of e-commerce transactions in the US.
 These numbers are significantly higher in markets like Australia and Europe.
 “There’s a lot of upside left,” he says.

-Zip is growing both its customer base and engagement.
+Zip working to grow both its customer base and engagement.
 “We’ve added over 400,000 new customers in the first half of our fiscal year and saw a 40% year-over-year increase in the US,” Heck shares.
 Engagement is also rising, with more frequent and higher transaction amounts.

-With more entrants into the BNPL space, competition is increasing.
-Heck argues that Zip’s focus on the underserved consumer sets it apart.
+With more entrants into the BNPL space, competition is increasing and Heck argues that Zip’s focus on the underserved consumer sets it apart.
 “Our customers often fall outside traditional FICO lending.
 We provide access and flexibility that other BNPL providers might not.”

-To expand its reach, Zip is forming strategic partnerships with companies like Stripe and major retailers, including GameStop.
+To expand its reach, the firm is forming strategic partnerships with companies like Stripe and major retailers, including GameStop.
 “Our partnership with Stripe allows us to integrate seamlessly into thousands of merchants, making BNPL more accessible,” Heck explains.

 Looking ahead, Heck sees BNPL continuing to evolve with better cash flow management tools.
 Zip is working on “Pay in Z,” a more flexible model that adjusts repayment terms based on a consumer’s unique financial situation.
 “We’re striving for personalization at scale,” he says.